-We follow the REA approach which constructs the enterprise business model starting with the economic processes.
-We develop a CA data-oriented methodology around the key economic processes and the economic resources, and illustrate this methodology on the example of the supply chain of the firm.
+We develop a CA data-oriented methodology around the key economic processes of the firm.
 This approach can also be viewed as an extension to CA of the modern business process auditing approach proposed by Bell et al. (1997).
 They advocate a holistic approach to auditing an enterprise: structurally dividing a business organization into various business processes (e.g. the revenue cycle, procurement cycle, payroll cycle, and etc.) for the auditing purpose.
 They suggest the expansion of the focus of auditing from business transactions to the routine activities associated with different business processes.

-Building on the REA perspective, Vasarhelyi and Halper (1991) are the pioneers to taking advantage of online technology and modern networking to develop a procedure for continuous auditing.
+Vasarhelyi and Halper (1991) are the first to take advantage of online technology and modern networking to develop a procedure for continuous auditing.
 Their study introduces the concept of continuous analytical monitoring of business processes, and discusses the use of key operational metrics and analytics to help internal auditors monitor and control AT&T's billing system.
 They use the operational process auditing approach and emphasize the use of metrics and analytics in continuous auditing.
-This is the first study to adopt the term "Continuity Equations" which is used in modelling of how billing data flowed through business processes and accounting systems at AT&T. The choice of the expression by Vasarhelyi and Halper is clearly driven by the fact that as with the conservation laws in physics, in a properly functioning accounting control system there should not be any "leakages" from the transaction flow.
+This is the first study to adopt the term "Continuity Equations" which is used in modeling of how billing data flowed through business processes and accounting systems at AT&T. The choice of the expression by Vasarhelyi and Halper is driven by the fact that as with the conservation laws in physics, in a properly functioning accounting control system there should not be any "leakages" from the transaction flow.